Roychen651/The-Blacklist-CardView-App/README.md

 <h1>The Blacklist CardView Android App</h1>

-<p>This Android app showcases the utilization of RecyclerView to elegantly display a list of characters from the TV show "The Blacklist".
+<p>This Android app showcases the utilization of RecyclerView to elegantly display a list of characters from the TV show "The Blacklist".<br/>
    Developed using Java and the Android Studio IDE.</p>

 <h2>📸 Screenshots 📸</h2>